 Things you should ask or verify of your new acquaintance:

-- Ask for their name, and if professional, their office address and office telephone number.
+- If a professional, ask for their name, office address and office telephone number, and web address.

 - If your locale licenses bodywork professionals, does your new acquaintance have a license number or are they operating illegally?